Black mayors of cities Trump decries as 'lawless' tout significant declines in violent crimes

 “These results show that we're on the right track,” Mayor Barbara Lee said at a news conference.
 “We're going to keep building on this progress with the same comprehensive approach that got us here.”

-After Trump gave his assessment of Oakland this week, she rejected it as “fearmongering.”
+After Trump gave his assessment of Oakland last week, she rejected it as “fearmongering.”

 Social justice advocates agree that crime has gone down and say Trump is perpetuating exaggerated perceptions that have long plagued Oakland.